xuankai91/openai-cs-agents-demo/README.md

 1. **Start with a roaming plan purchase:**
    - User: "I would like to buy a roaming plan.
 What roaming plans do you have?"
    - The Customer Service (CS) Agent should recognize your intent and prompt you to provide your name & mobile number.
+   - CS Agent: "To assist you with information about roaming plans and help you find the best one, I'll need to know your name and phone number first.
+Could you please provide those details?"

 2. **After providing your information:**
    - User: "My name is John Smith and my phone number is 91111111."
    - CS Agent will be update with your information, and hand you off to Roaming Agent.
-   - Roaming Agent: "Thank you, MyName.
-To recommend the most suitable roaming plan for you, may I know which countries or destinations you are planning to travel to?
-This will help me suggest the best roaming plan options for your trip."
+   - Roaming Agent: "Thank you, John.
+Could you please tell me the destination or destinations you plan to travel to?
+This will help me recommend the best roaming plan for your trip."

 3. **Query travel destinations:**
    - User: "I am travelling to Australia and New Zealand.
 Which roaming plan would be suitable?"
    - Roaming agent will use a lookup tool to match the most appropriate roaming plan (Neighbours, Asia, Worldwide, or Others).
-   - Roaming Agent: "For your trip to Australia and New Zealand, the ReadyRoam Asia plan would be suitable.
-If you would like, I can provide more details about this plan or help you with the purchase."
+   - Roaming Agent: "For your trip to Australia and New Zealand, the ReadyRoam Asia roaming plan would be suitable.
+If you need more details about this plan or want to proceed with the purchase, please let me know!"
    - Verification: [ReadyRoam Asia plan coverage](https://www.singtel.com/personal/products-services/mobile/roaming/all-plans/18-destinations)

 4. **Purchasing:**
    - User: "Sure, please help me purchase the ReadyRoam Asia plan"
    - Will be handed off to Purchase Agent, which requires additional confirmation.
-   - Purchase Agent: "Just to confirm, your phone number is 12345678 and you want to purchase the "Asia" roaming plan, correct?"
+   - Purchase Agent: "Before I proceed with purchasing the plan, I would like to confirm that your phone number is 91111111 and your current plan is None.
+Could you please confirm if this is correct?"

 5. **Approval**
    - User: "Yes that is correct"
    - Purchase Agent will purchase the plan (using tool) and hand off to CS agent
-   - CS Agent: "The ReadyRoam Asia roaming plan has been successfully purchased for your phone number 12345678.
+   - CS Agent: "The ReadyRoam Asia plan has been successfully purchased for your phone number.
 If you have any other questions or need further assistance, feel free to ask!"

 6. **Curiosity/FAQ:**
    - User: "How can I check the amount of roaming data I have used?"
    - CS Agent will handoff back to Roaming Agent, to use a RAG tool to answer FAQs.
    - Roaming Agent: "You can check the amount of roaming data you have used by using the My Singtel app.
-On the home screen, simply toggle to ‘Roam’ under your mobile number to view your roaming data usage and charges.
-If you need help with anything else, just let me know!"
+On the homescreen of the app, simply toggle to "Roam" under your mobile number to view your roaming data usage and charges.
+If you need further help, feel free to ask!"
    - Verification: [from FAQ: "How can I check my data usage consumption?"](https://www.singtel.com/personal/products-services/mobile/roaming/faqs#9)

 This flow demonstrates how the system intelligently routes your requests to the right specialist agent, demonstrating tool usage & RAG, while managing the context to account for changes in state (e.g. roaming plan purchase).